kwaldenphd/more-with-matplotlib/README.md

 - Pie chart

 Q2: Build at least two different types of plots using seaborn and data stored in a Pandas DataFrame.
 Include code + comments.
+- *I encourage folks to use this question to explore visualizations you might use for the final project.*

-Each plot should include the following elements:
+For each plot, include the following elements or components:
 - Title
 - Axis labels
 - Legend